MoOx/phenomic/docs/content/docs/usage/configuration/core.md

     // See docs/advanced/offline-browsing for more information
     "offline": false,

+    // force offline mode during development, for testing "force-offline": false,
+    // best thing is to use this value in the CLI
+    // $ npm start -- --force-offline

     // EXPERIMENTAL: enable webpack hard cache via Webpack hard-source-plugin "cache": false
   },